zhutao100/qwen-code/docs/users/support/tos-privacy.md

 The Usage Statistics setting only controls data collection by Qwen Code itself.
 It does not affect what data your chosen AI service provider (Qwen, OpenAI, etc.) may collect according to their own privacy policies.

-You can disable Usage Statistics collection by following the instructions in the [Usage Statistics Configuration](./cli/configuration.md#usage-statistics) documentation.

 ### 3. How do I switch between authentication methods?

 You can switch between Qwen OAuth and OpenAI-compatible API authentication at any time: